-Campy vs. classic: Two soap opera styles duke it out for daytime ratings supremacy
+Campy vs. classic: Two soap opera styles duke it out

 Something’s not sitting right for ”Passions” star Deanna Wright: a pair of horns, to be exact.
 Wright’s afraid they’ll fall off her head and ruin her transformation from teenager Kay Bennett to a pitchfork-wielding devil hell-bent on punishing her cousin Charity for stealing her true love Miguel.
 But the 22-year-old actress has had to make several adjustments since joining the unorthodox soap. ”Passions” chronicles life in a small New England town called Harmony — which is also populated by zombies, demons, and a 300-year-old witch named Tabitha.